 The Waldorf Astoria Platte Island Seychelles is part of a $100 million development.
 It offers guests a truly exclusive experience through a luxury resort fronting the breathtaking beaches of Platte Island, about 130km (80 miles) south of Mahé, from which guests are flown by private plane.
 The resort features 59 luxury villas with private pools, a selection of restaurants and beach bars, a spa, a kids club, tennis courts, an outdoor observatory, and a marine conservation discovery center.
 The island is known for its wild beauty, and sustainability is a key focus of the Waldorf Astoria Platte Island.
 The resort uses solar panels for renewable energy, and many buildings throughout the grounds have solar-paneled roofing.

 Anticipated Opening: End of 2023.
 Image © Hilton

 This is &Beyond’s first property in the kingdom of Bhutan.
 Punakha River Lodge is located deep in the green Punakha Valley on the banks of the Mo Chhu River and is surrounded by paddy fields and forested hills.
 The Lodge comprises six private luxury tents, one riverside house designed for honeymooners, and a two-bedroom family villa with a private swimming pool.
 All are created in the traditional Bhutanese architectural style.
 Experiences at the Lodge and beyond include Spa pampering, cycling, river rafting and kayaking, paddy field lunches, and even archery.

 Website: &Beyond Punakha River Lodge.
-Anticipated Opening: Late 2023.
+Anticipated Opening: Sept 2023.
 Images © &Beyond

 8Mamula Island Hotel, Montenegro